 High-protein blueberry chia pudding will last roughly three days in the fridge if stored in an airtight container.

 Without anything else added, the best chia pudding ratio is about 3 tablespoons of chia seeds to half a cup of liquid.
-However, when adding in protein powder to the recipe, you’ll want to increase the liquid a bit so that you maintain the best consistency.
+However, when adding protein powder to the recipe, you’ll want to increase the liquid a bit so that you maintain the best consistency.

 It’s not common, but like anything else, chia seeds can go bad.
 If you want to extend the life of your chia seeds, store them in a sealed jar in the fridge.
 Stored like that, chia seeds should last at least a year unless liquid gets into the jar as you use it.
 You’ll know your chia seeds have gone bad if they start to clump together.
 Otherwise, I wouldn’t worry about it.

-Other Chia Pudding Recipes You’ll Love
+More Chia Pudding Recipes You’ll Love

 Blueberry Chia Pudding (High Protein)